 On a Tuesday, the children will have Bury Rangers and will need to come to school wearing their Bury Rangers clothes.

 On a Monday, the children will have outside PE and will need to come to school wearing PE kit including dark blue or black jogging bottoms or leggings and their school jumper.

 What to bring to school

 Please ensure that your child has a named water bottle in the classroom everyday – they are emptied at night, so don’t need to take them home until a Friday.
 They will need an additional water bottle in their lunchbox if they are having packed lunch.

 When to arrive

-Buzzard class will start school at 8.50 - please bring your child to the big side gates by the hall to drop them off.
+Buzzard class will start school at 8.40 - please bring your child to the big side gates by the hall to drop them off.
 Please remember to maintain social distancing between parents.
-At the end of the day, please wait by the gates and I will send the children to you.
-At each end of the day, please be prompt.
-If you need to talk to me, please either email or call school as we are trying to reduce the number of people who are coming into our ‘bubbles’.
-Obviously, if it is a quick message that you can pass over at the gate, please do.
+At the end of the day, please wait by the gates and I will send the children to you at 3.15.
+At each end of the day, please be prompt. .
 The sooner little worries are sorted out the better!

 We are continuing to use the Good to be Green behaviour system and Class Dojo to reward children for demonstrating both our school and Christian values.
 In the Good to be Green system, if a child makes a wrong choice we will give 2 verbal warnings – being specific about which rule has been broken- then a yellow card.
 If a child receives a yellow card then they will have to miss some of the net playtime to complete a reflection sheet with an adult.
 If the child continues to break the rules or is violent, then a red card will be given.
 This means that the child will be spoken to be Mr. Moore and you will be called to discuss the behaviour.